School Choice Facts & Statistics

 States With Tax-Credit ESAs

-There are three tax-credit ESA programs in three states: Florida, Kentucky and Missouri.
+There are two tax-credit ESA programs in two states: Florida and Missouri.

 Fast Facts on Tax-Credit ESAs